imjacobtw/angela-yu-web-dev-course-projects/README.md

 ### Secrets Access with Authentication

-#### Summary
+####
+A web application for securely storing secrets of users.
+Users have the option of logging in using their Google Account.

 #### Goals
 - Learn how to securely store passwords with PostgreSQL and bcrypt.
 - Understand how to manage cookies and sessions for users.
-- Add third-party login capabilities through Google OAuth and Passport.
+- Add third-party login capabilities using Google OAuth and Passport.

 #### Technologies
 - JavaScript